Updated: 16 April 2021

 4.2 How can changes after approval be avoided?

-Make sure all the ‘powers that be’ at your end have see artwork concepts and have their input before you give approval.
+Make sure all Stakeholders and ‘powers that be’ at your end have seen artwork concepts and had their input before you give approval.

 External and internal Stakeholders should give their input at Briefing stage. (i.e. Have them sign-off on your Brief to Logo Logo before we start work).